explainers-by-googlers/cross-origin-storage/README.md

 <img src="https://raw.githubusercontent.com/tomayac/cross-origin-storage/refs/heads/main/logo-cos.svg" alt="Cross-Origin Storage (COS) logo" width="100">

 This proposal outlines the design of the **Cross-Origin Storage (COS)** API, which allows web applications to store and retrieve files across different web origins with explicit user consent.
 Using concepts introduced in **File System Living Standard** defined by the WHATWG, the COS API facilitates secure cross-origin file storage and retrieval for large files, such as AI models, SQLite databases, offline storage archive files, and shared WebAssembly (Wasm) modules.
-The API uses file hashes for integrity, while human-readable names allow for easier management.
+Taking inpiration from **Cache Digests for HTTP/2**, the API uses file hashes for integrity, while human-readable names allow for easier management.

 ## Authors